 How Does A Heart Attack Happen?

 Heart attacks commonly occur as a result of plaque buildup (atherosclerosis) and consequential narrowing of the arteries over time, eventually damaging and killing heart muscles by cutting of blood, oxygen, and nutrient supply.
 Clots may also form around broken pieces of plaque resulting in blood flow obstruction and, a heart attack.
-Follow the below lifestyle optimization measures to significantly reduce your likelihood of having a heart attack.
+Follow the recommended lifestyle by doctors to optimization measures to significantly reduce your likelihood of having a heart attack.

 The first step towards avoiding cardiovascular disease and heart attacks is knowing your risk factors.
 While Myocardial Infarction (MI) risk increases with age, a strong family history of CVD, stroke, or diabetes greatly magnifies the risk of a heart attack, making preventative measures all the more necessary.

 A blood pressure of 130/80 mmHg or higher poses an increased risk of a heart attack.
 Termed as the ‘silent killer’, chronic hypertension slowly wears away the blood vessels’ inner lining over time without any definitive symptoms; making regular blood pressure measurement necessary for all adults 18 and over to ensure it stays within the normal range i.e. 130/80 mmHg.

 Establish a regular sleep schedule and seek medical treatment in case of obstructive sleep apnea, which can be identified by chronic daytime lethargy despite adequate sleep, as irregular sleep patterns and low-quality sleep negatively affect blood circulation, hence increasing the risk of a heart attack.